yetanothermightytool/powershell/m365/entraid-protector/README.md

 ## Requirements

 - PowerShell 5.1 or higher.
 (Test with version 7.x ongoing)
-- Microsoft.Graph & EntraExporter Powershell Modules
+- Microsoft.Graph & EntraExporter Powershell Modules - Tested with Microsoft.Graph 2.10.0 and EntraExporter 2.0.5 and 2.0.7 (December 2023)
 - Permissions set on the MIcrosfot Graph Command Line Tools application (see permissions).

 ## Permissions